TortugaAttack/pen-testing/windows/README.md

 ## BloodHound & aclpwn

-Using BloodHound you can generate a path from owned principals to admin domains
+Using BloodHound you can generate a path from owned principals to admin domains if an LDAP server is running

 1. Upload SharpHound.ps1
 2. Exec PS `C:\..\ Import-Module .\SharpHound.ps1`